jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 assertEquals("0", new Parser(new ScannerImpl("0")).parse().evaluate(null).toString());
 ```

 Everything else is the same.
 Rather than explicitly creating a `Rational` object, the `Parser` and `ScannerImpl` will create it for us implicitly.
+The other `Parser` tests will follow the same technique to replace the explicit class creation with the `Parser` and `ScannerImpl`.

 Here is the initial `Parser` implementation with just enough provided to allow this test to pass.